BCRA 10th ANNIVERSARY WATER FESTIVAL

 SATURDAY, JUNE 13TH

-Welcome to the Brodhead Creek Regional Authority, the largest water Authority in Monroe County, Pennsylvania.
-The Brodhead Creek Regional Authority serves water to the Borough of Stroudsburg, a large part of Stroud Township and portions of Smithfield Township, Hamilton Township and Pocono Township.
+Welcome to Brodhead Creek Regional Authority (BCRA) a water and wastewater Authority located in Monroe County, PA.
+BCRA serves water to the Borough of Stroudsburg, a large part of Stroud Township and portions of Smithfield Township, Hamilton Township, Pocono Township and Tobyhanna Township (Kalahari Resort).

-The Brodhead Creek Regional Authority produces approximately 2.4 million gallons of water daily, which is 45% of its total daily permitted capacity (5.38 million gallons per day).
+Brodhead Creek Regional Authority produces approximately 2.6 million gallons of water daily which is 48% of its total daily permitted capacity of 5.38 million gallons per day.

-The Brodhead Creek Regional Authority's water sources consist of two wells located adjacent to the Brodhead Creek and a surface water intake located in the Brodhead Creek.
-Some of the water pumped from the wells may originate from the nearby Brodhead Creek and one hundred percent of the water intake is from the Brodhead Creek.
+BCRA's water sources consist of two wells located adjacent to the Brodhead Creek and a surface water intake located on the Brodhead Creek.
 It is important for residents of Monroe County communities within the Brodhead watershed to safeguard the Brodhead Creek and its tributaries.
 Care for the environment and timely responses to environmental threats are directly linked to our ability to maintain a continuous supply of high quality water.

 BCRA Board of Directors

 Joseph T. Shay - Chairman (representing the Borough of Stroudsburg)